luispedro/mahotas/docs/source/install.rst

 On Windows
 ~~~~~~~~~~

-On Windows, Christoph Gohlke does an excelent job maintaining `binary packages
+On Windows, Christoph Gohlke does an excellent job maintaining `binary packages
 of mahotas <http://www.lfd.uci.edu/~gohlke/pythonlibs/>`__ (and several other
 packages).